omidarmat/webDevNotes/react/react.md

 So we basically define an `async` function `fetchMovies` inside the `useEffect` hook, and called it immediately afterwards.
 Inside this `async` function, we can use as many `await` expressions as we need.

 > Whenever we are using `async` functions, especially to load data from an API, it is a good practice to indicate for the user that some data is being loaded.
 This way the user would know that they should wait for their expected result.
-To do this, we usually define another state variable for the loading status.
+There is an amazing library that takes care of all this along with many other things such as error handling, which is called [React Query](#react-query).
+But as of now, to do this, we usually define another state variable for the loading status.
 See code example below:

 ```js
 export default function App() {